jwardsmith/Blue-Team-Scripts/Incident Response/SPL Cheat Sheet.md

 ### In(<field>, <value-list>)

-- Return true if a value in the <value-list> matches a value in <field>
+- Return true if a value in the <value-list> matches a value in <field> (you must use the "in" function inside the "if" function)

 ```
 index=access